-At the time of their release, Rolex dials were not not accepted very well.
-Most customers liked the appearance of the traditional Daytona dial, and as a result of their poor sales, many rolex Daytona replica watches with exotic dials sat unsold for years on dealer shelves, or had their dials replaced during a subsequent servicing.
+At the time of their release, Rolex dials were not accepted very well.
+Most customers liked the appearance of the traditional Daytona dial, and as a result of their poor sales, many Rolex Daytona replica watches with exotic dials sat unsold for years on dealer shelves or had their dials replaced during a subsequent servicing.

 No other fake watch in history has attained such mind-boggling levels of value as the Rolex Daytona.
 However, they initially were regarded as undesirable releases that would linger for years on dealer shelves, these fake models would go on to become some of the most valuable wristwatches on the planet.